 Table II

+PICTURE OF GEL

 Expected Results

 We expect all samples to show presence of all the four genera of bacteria because they should be present in every individual.
 The gel should be able to tell the relative abundance among samples of each genera.
 In this study we are not interested in overall abundance.